-While microlearning does not necessarily imply online learning – pecha kucha, for example, might be considered a form of microlearning – Internet and mobile technologies have certainly made creating and accessing microlearning experiences dramatically easier.
+While microlearning does not necessarily imply online learning—pecha kucha, for example, might be considered a form of microlearning—Internet and mobile technologies have certainly made creating and accessing these types of experiences dramatically easier.
 The explosion of smart phone and tablet usage have set the stage for microlearning to become a major force.

 The following table from “Microlearning: a strategy for ongoing professional development” suggests some of the key differences between microlearning and more traditional “macrolearning.”

 A lot has been written about microlearning at this point.
-While very little of it has focused specifically on microlearning for professional development and. continuing education, I recommend the following as resources for anyone interested in microlearning specifically from that angle.
+While very little of it has focused specifically on leveraging it for professional development and. continuing education, I recommend the following as resources for anyone interested in using it specifically from that angle.

 - With Microlearning, Focus on Small Goals—Not Small Courses.
 Already mentioned above.

 - Microlearning: A strategy for ongoing professional development.
 Also mentioned above.
-In spite of being published in 2010 – which would be 1950 in Internet years – this article provides a very useful overview of microlearning.
-(Upload version of this saved in Tagoras Research)
+In spite of being published in 2010—which would be 1950 in Internet years—this article provides a very useful overview of microlearning.

 - Macro to Micro-learning: How to Transform Your Course Library.
 Some useful tips on how to extract micro experiences from your current portfolio.
 This may be the microlearning move that makes the most sense for many learning businesses.